bikk-uk/jest-mock-express/README.md

 ### Request - `getMockReq`

 `getMockReq` is intended to mock the `req` object as easily as possible.
-In its simplest form you can call it with no arguments to return a standard `req` with no values.
+In its simplest form you can call it with no arguments to return a standard `req` object with mocked functions and default values values for properties.

 ```typescript
 const req = getMockReq()
 ```

-To create mock requests with values, you can simply provide them to the function in any order with all being optional.
-The advantage of this is that it ensures all of the other properties are not undefined.
+To create mock requests with specific values, you can simply provide them to the function in any order, with all being optional.
+The advantage of this is that it ensures the other properties are not undefined.
 Loose type definitions for standard properties are provided, custom properties (`[key: string]: any`) will be passed through to the returned `req` object.

 ```typescript
 // an example GET request to retrieve an entity